al-ell/TMDB/README.md

 ### Code Used

-The initial tutorial/walkthrough I followed to get the Movies API working are videos 52 - 55: [50 Projects In 50 Days HTML, CSS & Java Script](https://archive.org/details/50-projects-in-50-days-html-css-java-script_202207/18+Day+17+-+Movie+App/053+Project+Intro.mp4).
+The initial tutorial/walkthrough I followed to get the Movies API working are videos 52 - 55 (transcribed - no source code used): [50 Projects In 50 Days HTML, CSS & Java Script](https://archive.org/details/50-projects-in-50-days-html-css-java-script_202207/18+Day+17+-+Movie+App/053+Project+Intro.mp4).
 I worked on this project in Visual Studio Code which I saved locally.
 I have pasted in and credited any code copied into this project.

+An updated genre url: [Finding genres](https://teamtreehouse.com/community/deserialization-on-tmdb-api).
+Prior to finding this way of filtering genre ids I was getting some results that were not family films.

+TMDB API forum discussion : [How to make a http request to show the genres of a specific movie](https://www.themoviedb.org/talk/56183386c3a3682441000486)

+Alternate video tutorial (with source code): [Movie Data with TMDB API - HTML, CSS & JAVASCRIPT(BASIC)](https://www.youtube.com/watch?v=DP8uNVVSkYo)

+Alternate walkthrough (with source code): [Mastering API Fetch: How to Build a Movie Website with Real-Time Data Updates](https://tracychan7.hashnode.dev/mastering-api-fetch-how-to-build-a-movie-website-with-real-time-data-updates)

 ### Content